NexwayGroup/grunt-sass-bootstrapper/README.md

 Type: `String`
 Default value: `app/styles/bootstrap.sass`

-Ouput file (bootstrap file)
+Output file (bootstrap file) which will contains all 'imports' for collected files.
+Files that are already imported by SASS/SCSS will be ignored.

 #### options.requireKeyword
 Type: `String`
 Default value: `#requires`

-Look for this keyword in sass/scss files to create dependency.
+Module will look for this keyword in sass/scss files to create dependency.
 Pass name of dependent file in quotes after keyword.
-For example: // #requires "variables/fonts"
+For example: `// #requires "variables/fonts"`
-Value should have same format as value of sass/scss @import.
-Place require keyword within comment.
+Value should have same format as value of sass/scss `@import`.
+Place require keyword as a comment otherwise SASS compiler will throw an error.

 ### Usage Examples